codefresh-io/docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 1. A [git-clone]({{site.baseurl}}/docs/pipelines/steps/git-clone/) step that clones the main repository
 2. A [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) that installs dependencies and runs the unit tests
-3. A freestyle step that deploys the application to Heroku using the heroku-deployer plugin from the [Step Marketplace](https://codefresh.io/steps/step/heroku-deployer)
+3. A freestyle step that deploys the application to Heroku using the heroku-deployer plugin from the [Step Marketplace](https://codefresh.io/steps/step/heroku-deployer){:target="\_blank"}.

 ## Pipeline Example #2: Deploy a Docker Image to Heroku

 This example differs from the plugin usage, as it deploys a built Docker image to Heroku.

 Note that you need to change the environment variables to your respective values.
-You can do this directly [in the YAML itself]({{site.baseurl}}/docs/how-to-guides/migrating-from-travis-ci/#environment-variables), or through the Codefresh UI.
-Navigate to the in-line editor, and to the right you will find a tab lebeled **Variables**.
+You can do this through the Codefresh UI.
+Navigate to the in-line editor, and to the right you will find a tab labeled  **Variables**.

 {% include image.html
 lightbox="true"